LukeGrahamLandry/franca/devlog.md

   however, they still take 8 bytes as struct fields/stack slots. does that mean size_of is wrong for structs containing 8 bytes? yikes. oh, no it doesnt... becuase size_of specially lies for u8 and uniques of it, otherwise it still does slot count times 8, so thats ok for now.
+- all the rest of my asm failures are happening in @fmt for floats. problem with adding fn int as callee when you call it inside the macro? cause it works if you call it first and then also in the macro. but idk why it would work on cranelift then. for now just do the easy hack and TODO: actually fix the problem.
+- i just want to get everything kinda working so i can make it less painfully slow! the new InterpFfi has to call get_info like a billion times and its ~47x slower than before i started using bytes. tho get_info is only 64% of samples, im hoping it just gets inlined sometimes.
+- last problem is cranelift jumping into a bunch of zeros for bf_interp.
+  - it happens during compilation, before running main. i can #log_ir of run tho, so it gets that far, it can't compile main.
+  - it seems it can't compile the assert_eq on bools (if i ::println on either side of it, the second doesn't go off). but it can do it in other tests... so what gives??
+  - and deleting random cases from the @switch also makes it compile....? this is kinda scary. like it works if i remove Bf.Open or Bf.Close... but it always compiles fn run anyway, thats somehow affecting its ability to compile the assert_eq in fn main!!!
+  - it works on x86 so i guess its either an alignment thing or a instruction caching thing. i tried always aligning to 8 in my GlobalAlloc since i do flat_call arg/ret with Vec<u8>
+    which might not be correctly aligned but that didn't help.
+  - maybe its like about stack alignment? cause deleting an unused local variable makes it compile. tho asking for opt_level=speed doesn't fix it and i'd hope that would remove the unused things.

 ## more place exprs (May 13)